-In the secular community, two things about Hatzalah generally come as a surprise: that it costs nothing and that its mission is to serve everyone, regardless of religion, race or anything else.
+In the secular community, two things about Hatzalah generally come as a surprise: that its services are provided at no cost to the patient and that its mission is to serve everyone, regardless of religion, race or anything else.

-Since Hatzalah volunteers work for free and community donations cover the cost of medical equipment, the service and care is provided for free.
+Since Hatzalah volunteers work for free and community donations cover the cost of medical equipment, the service and care is provided at no cost to the patient.

 They will routinely put their life on hold day or night to respond to emergency calls, often leaving work in the middle of a busy day, their homes during Shabbat meals and in the middle of the night, to provide help when needed.

-Bergen Hatzalah Emergency Medical Services Inc., is currently in the process of becoming 501c3 tax exempt and as such, donations of all sizes will soon be tax-deductible.
-IRS Publication 557 indicates that the effective date of our exemption will be retroactive to our date of incorporation which is December 31, 2020.
+Bergen Hatzalah Emergency Medical Services Inc., is a 501c3 tax exempt organization and as such, donations of all sizes are tax-deductible.

 If you’re interested in learning more, or to join in our lifesaving efforts, please reach out to us at email@example.com